WOlejniczak/WOlejniczak/README.md

 - 🔭 Course that I'm using to learn C++: https://www.learncpp.com
 - 🌱 I’m currently learning Unreal Engine, STL
-- 👯 I’m looking for an intership to develop my skills
+- 👯 I’m looking for my first job as a programmer to develop my skills
 - 🥅 Nearest future Goals:
    - A graphic game with physics, enemies and character upgrades :bomb:
    - Simple GUI desktop application :ghost: